mook3/novum/README.md

 As part of using the Lily58, I found out:

-* I really didn't use the "extra" key located next to G and H.
+* I didn't use the "extra" key next to G and H.
 * The top left and right keys are too far away to reach.
 * Swapping Ctrl and Shift keys in the default layout didn't work for me.

-Novum is inspired by the following split keyboards:
+The following split keyboards inspire Novum:

 * [Lily58](https://github.com/kata0510/Lily58)
 * [Sofle](https://github.com/josefadamcik/SofleKeyboard)